Andrew Davis (conductor): Toronto

 From 1975 Davis was music director of the Toronto Symphony Orchestra (TSO).
 During his tenure the new Roy Thomson Hall was opened in 1982.
 He took the orchestra on tours of Asia, Europe and North America; in 1978 they toured China, in the UK they played in Edinburgh and at the Proms, in Canada they toured far north including Inuvik, North West Territories, and in the US they frequently performed at Carnegie Hall.
 He conducted the orchestra in 33 recordings; three of them received Juno Awards and two a Grammy nomination.
 He supported young talent, collaborating with the Toronto Symphony Youth Orchestra and supporting the founding of the Toronto Children's Chorus, performing in TSO concerts.
 He also played keyboard instruments and sometimes entertained as "master of ceremonies" in costume.

 Davis held the post until 1988, and then took the title of Conductor Laureate with the TSO.
 He returned every year to conduct the orchestra, altogether 50 years from his debut in 1974.
 He conducted around 1000 concerts, at halls also including Massey Hall and Ontario Place.
 In 2018 a street near his home was named Sir Andrew Davis Lane.
+In 2019, he was surprised by the TSO in a birthday celebration: "The Orchestra and members of the Toronto Mendelssohn Choir surprise Interim Artistic Adviser and Conductor Laureate, Sir Andrew Davis, with a serenade on his 75th birthday.
+Recorded live at Roy Thomson Hall on February 2, 2019."
 In April 2022, he was one of former TSO music directors including Gustavo Gimeno meeting to celebrate the orchestra's 100th season, Maestros' Homecoming.